aaronparker/aaronparker.github.io/_posts/2012-03-05-delivering-office-with-app-v-sequencer-recommendations.md

       * MSN Explorer
       * Internet Gateway Device Discovery and Control Client
       * Windows Messenger
-      * Additionally it&#8217;s recommended to remove the Adobe Flash Player that comes with Windows XP: <http://kb2.adobe.com/cps/141/tn_14157.html>
+      * Additionally it's recommended to remove the Adobe Flash Player that comes with Windows XP: <http://kb2.adobe.com/cps/141/tn_14157.html>
   * If deploying Windows XP or Windows Server 2003, install the following updates from the Microsoft Download Centre: <http://microsoft.com/downloads>
       * XML Paper Specification Essentials Pack
       * Windows Search 4.0 (available via Windows Update)
       * Windows Media Player 11 (available via Windows Update)
       * Update for Root Certificates (available via Windows Update)
   * Install the latest version of Internet Explorer for the target operating system – if you would prefer to match the IE version of your SOE, then stick with that version.
-Set the home page to _about:tabs_, this will ensure that if Internet Explorer is started during sequencing it won&#8217;t attempt to connect to the Internet
+Set the home page to _about:tabs_, this will ensure that if Internet Explorer is started during sequencing it won't attempt to connect to the Internet
   * Install or enable the Microsoft .NET Framework – install the most recent version of the .NET Framework deployed in your environment.
 Note that .NET Framework 4.0 comes with all previous versions and .NET Framework 3.5 SP1 come with all its previous versions (and so on)
   * Install the Visual C++ Redistributables – 2005, 2008 and 2010 redistributables are recommended.
 Multiple versions of each redistributable may be required depending on application requirements.
 It is recommended to install these in order of release
   * Enable Microsoft Update